[This post has already been read 2823 times!]

 After familiarizing kiddos with properly navigating smartphone apps, challenge some of the more tech-oriented ones to design and develop their own; many offer an open-source class on the subject.
-Lucubrate offers eLearning platform (LMS) and training how to use it.
+Lucubrate offers an eLearning platform (LMS) and training on how to use it.

 A scavenger hunt is a party game in which the organizers prepare a list defining specific items, which the participants seek to gather or complete all items on the list, usually without purchasing them.
 Smartphone scavenger hunts have proven a popular pastime for technophiles, and teachers have been known to use them to provide interactive lessons about everything from natural history to nature.